 Earl B. Champion Pleau, 80, of Croix St., Negaunee, went to be with the Lord, Monday evening, January 20, 2020 at his home in the presence of his loving family.

-To send flowers in memory of EARL BRUCE "Peanuts" PLEAU, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of EARL BRUCE "Peanuts" PLEAU, please visit our Heartfelt Sympathies Store.

 Earl was born March 24, 1939 in Ishpeming to the late Raymond & Mary Louise (Halverson) Champion and Clifford Pleau & Lillian (Halverson) Pleau.
 Earl worked for the LS & I Railroad and was a lifelong member of the Negaunee Township Fire Department.

 On March 24, 1939, a son was born.
 He became a brother, a father and a friend.
 Our dad’s given name is Earl Bruce, but everyone knew him as Peanuts.
 Peanuts was the kind of guy that if he knew you as a friend or even a stranger and you needed his help he was there.
 Our dad led a simple life, worked hard to support his family, and went for coffee every morning with his friends.
 Peanuts had two passions, and he loved both of them.
 One being a coach to the girls’ softball team.
 From the beginning of the season until the end of the season that is all he would talk about.
 You girls that our dad coached thank you for giving him some incredible memories.
 His second passion was going to the games with his best friend, Otto.
 We thank you for being there for him in his time of need.
 To our dad’s other friends, past and present, know that he cherished each and every one of you.